 At Pitt, Rajagopalan offers courses on the built environment in Western contexts and the global south; global urbanisms in the nineteenth and twentieth centuries; the modern history of architectural preservation in metropolitan and colonial milieus; and the history and theory of contemporary architectural practice.
 Since 2014 she has been an active member of and contributor to the Global Architectural History Teaching Collaborative (gahtc.org)—a digital humanities initiative that offers peer-reviewed lectures on the built environment through an open-source platform.

 Before coming to Pitt, Rajagopalan held fellowships at Yale University, the Massachusetts Institute of Technology, New York University, and the Canadian Centre for Architecture.
-She holds a professional undergraduate degree in architecture and practiced for four years as an architect in Kuala Lumpur, Malaysia and Ahmedabad, India.
+She holds a professional undergraduate degree in architecture and practiced for four years in Kuala Lumpur, Malaysia and Ahmedabad, India where she worked for noted architect and Pritzker laureate Balkrishna V. Doshi.

 Journal Articles and Essays in Books

 "A Nineteenth-Century Architectural Archive: Syed Ahmad Khan’s Āsār-us-Sanādīd" in The International Journal of Islamic Architecture, Vol 6, No 1, March 2017.

 "From Colonial Memorial to National Monument: The Case of the Kashmiri Gate, Delhi" in Mrinalini Rajagopalan and Madhuri Desai, eds., Colonial Frames, Nationalist Histories: Imperial Legacies, Architecture, and Modernity (Surrey, U.K.: Ashgate Publishing Limited, 2012).